BuildIt-Poland/kohls-checkout/src/styleguide/logo.md

-This section contains the sugUI logo but it can also have additional logos.
+This section contains the The Store by BuildIt logo but it can also have additional logos.

 ### Logo guidelines